tabletcorry/sysadvent-articles/graphite.markdown

 If you are considering the installation of a metric gathering system, I would absolutely recommend Graphite.
 If you are using Collectd or Munin, give the web interface a try.
-It only takes a few minutes to setup and might give you a better insight into your servers' health.
+It only takes a few minutes to setup and might give you better insight into your systems.

 Links
 -----